History of the Dominican Republic: Ulises Heureaux and political intervention by the U.S.

 President Alejandro Woss y Gil taking office in 1903.

 The six years after Lilís's death witnessed four revolutions and five different presidents.
 The Cibao politicians who had conspired against Heureaux—Juan Isidro Jimenes, the nation's wealthiest tobacco planter, and General Horacio Vásquez—after being named president and vice-president, quickly fell out over the division of spoils among their supporters, the Jimenistas and Horacistas.
 Troops loyal to Vásquez overthrew Jimenes in 1903, but Vásquez was deposed by Jimenista General Alejandro Woss y Gil, who seized power for himself.
 The Jimenistas toppled his government, but their leader, Carlos Morales, refused to return power to Jimenes, allying with the Horacistas, and he soon faced a new revolt by his betrayed Jimenista allies.
 During the revolt, American warships bombarded insurgents in Santo Domingo after they insulted the United States flag and killed a U.S. Navy sailor.

-With the nation on the brink of defaulting, France, Germany, Italy and the Netherlands sent warships to Santo Domingo to press the claims of their nationals.
+The Dominican Republic owed debts to Belgium, France, Germany, Italy, Great Britain, and the United States, particularly the latter two.
+With the nation on the brink of defaulting, France, Germany, Italy and Great Britain sent warships to Santo Domingo to press the claims of their nationals.
 In order to preempt military intervention, United States president Theodore Roosevelt introduced the Roosevelt Corollary to the Monroe Doctrine, declaring that the United States would assume responsibility for ensuring that the nations of Latin America met their financial obligations.

 In January 1905, under this corollary, the United States assumed administration of the Dominican Republic's customs.
 Under the terms of this agreement, a Receiver-General, appointed by the U.S. president, kept 55% of total revenues to pay off foreign claimants, while remitting 45% to the Dominican government.
 After two years, the nation's external debt was reduced from $40 million to $17 million.
 In 1907, this agreement was converted into a treaty, transferring control over customs receivership to the U.S. Bureau of Insular Affairs and providing a loan of $20 million from a New York bank as payment for outstanding claims, making the United States the Dominican Republic's only foreign creditor.
 In 1905, the Dominican Peso was replaced by the U.S. Dollar.